diisles/project-1-game/README.md

-# Project-1-game Simpsons' Tic-Tac-Toe
+# Project-1-game Simpsons' Memory Match

 # Technologies used
 - Jquery, JavaScript, HTML, Css.

 # PWBAT
-- See who's turn it is.
-- Make thier move on the board.
+- Player can click on the cards on the board.
-- see where they played as the head moves to position played.
+- The cards tap will then animate and flip around to show the face on the other side.
+- IF the two cards match faces then they get a "correct match" signal and the cards will disappear.
+- ELSE they will get a "no match" signal and the cards will flip back around for further play.
+- When all cards have been matched correctly they will get a "You Win" signal with the time it took them and amount of turns played in that round.
-- See who wins.
+-
-- Tap button to play a new game.